OpenBB-finance/OpenBB/website/content/terminal/reference/forex/quote.md

 ---
 title: quote
-description: This documentation page provides information regarding the usage and parameters of the 'quote' function in python which fetches the current exchange rate.
+description: "This documentation page provides information regarding the usage and" parameters of the 'quote' function in python which fetches the current exchange rate.
 keywords: